| | |

 How Much Sleep Do I Need?

-The guidelines from The National Sleep Foundation are a rule-of-thumb for how much sleep you need by age.
-However, sleep is a personal experience and it is up to you to determine how much sleep you need, as it differs from person to person.
+The guidelines from the National Sleep Foundation are a rule of thumb for how much sleep you need by age.
+However, sleep is a personal experience, and it is up to you to determine how much sleep you need, as it differs from person to person.

 • Do you feel healthy, productive, and happy with the amount of sleep you are getting?
 Do you need more hours of sound sleep to kick it into a higher gear?